-There is a substantial empirical literature that examines the benefits and links between political connections and corporate financial outcomes.
-Several studies provide supporting viewpoints, and many empirical studies have revealed there are various benefits that help company performance as a result of government political connections

-(Bussolo et al., 2022; Khaksar et al., 2022a, 2022b; Salehi, 2020; Wu et al., 2018).
+However, several studies provide opposing viewpoints, and many empirical studies have revealed there are various benefits that help company performance as a result of government political connections (Bussolo et al., 2022; Khaksar et al., 2022a; Khaksar et al., 2022b; Wu et al., 2018; Salehi, 2020).
 One of them is easy access to financing.
-Fu et al. (2017) examined 296 manufacturing companies in Indonesia and discovered that with personal political connections, companies were able to increase and receive large loans and this was particularly the case for small and medium-sized enterprises.
-Wong and Hooy's (2018) empirical research on Malaysian companies from 2002 to 2016 discovered a positive relationship between companies, namely, board members and the government, which helped to improve performance and stability, but this relationship is not seen in the relationship between employers and family members.
+Fu et al. (2017) examined 296 manufacturing companies in Indonesia and discovered that with personal political connections, companies were able to increase and receive large loans and this was particularly the case for Small and Medium-Sized Enterprises (SMEs).
+Wong and Hooy's

+(2018) empirical research on Malaysian companies from 2002 to 2016 discovered a positive relationship between companies, namely board members and the government, which helped to improve performance and stability, but this relationship is not seen in the relationship between employers and family members.
 Companies with political clout have better access to information and can limit any news that could harm stock prices (Li et al., 2022).
 The government has better access to lending to politically connected companies thanks to banks with their own political connections.
-Based on nonfinancial listed firm in the UAE (United Arab Emirates) stock market, Hassan et al. (2022) show that political connection enhances business performance.
+Based on non-financial listed firm in the UAE (United Arab Emirates) stock market, Hassan et al. (2022) show that political connection enhances business performance.
 Abdullah et al. (2022) state that tax-aggressive firms in Pakistan have politically connected board members and this fact improves their performance.

 In Indonesia, companies deploy a two-level board system, with the role of the board of commissioners being important and strategic because, in addition to being responsible for business plans and development, they also oversee and direct various units or departments within the company.
 In this case, the commissioner will also be in charge of the company's management.
 This is due to the fact that the directors require supervision to be carried out in order to run business operations.
 The independent board of commissioners has a positive impact on the company's affairs in terms of acquiring resources.
 According to Wu et al. (2018), politically connected directors play an important role in facilitating the acquisition of government-controlled resources as well as in determining executives' salaries.
-According to research on the impact of the sudden death of a politically connected independent director in China, with the sudden loss of political connections between the board of commissioners and companies, companies lose some economic benefits such as government subsidies, access to bank loans, tax preferences, and falling stock prices (Bussolo et al., 2022; Cheng, 2018; Hu et al., 2020; Joni, Widjaja et al., 2021).
-In their research, Joni et al. (2020a) discovered that a politically connected board of commissioners (BOC) enjoys less debt and more capital financing, and is able to reduce market risk, whereas a politically connected BOD has no relationship with debt financing and capital.
+According to research on the impact of the sudden death of a politically connected independent director in China, with the sudden loss of political connections between the board of commissioners and companies, companies lose some economic benefits such as government subsidies, access to bank loans, tax preferences, and falling stock prices (Bussolo et al., 2022; Hu et al., 2020; Joni et al., 2021b; Cheng, 2018).
+In their research, Joni et al. (2020a) discovered that a politically connected board of commissioners (BOC) enjoys less debt and more capital financing, and is able to reduce market risk, whereas a politically connected board of directors (BOD) has no relationship with debt financing and capital.
 Joni et al. (2020b) also show that a politically connected supervisory board improves firm performance.
 Research conducted in Indonesian companies by Joni et al. (2020b) revealed that the value of the company increased, resulting in positive performance after the reformed era.
 According to Najaf and Najaf (2021), the apparent efficiency created by political connections consolidates relationships and this is good for company performance.